Eventuous/eventuous/docs/versioned_docs/version-0.15/infra/pubsub/index.md

 ## Producer

 The `GooglePubSubProducer` class allows you to produce messages to any topic in a GCP project.
-When creating an instance of the producer you need to provide the project id and, optionally, configure the client using the `ConfigureClient` delegate.
+When creating an instance of the producer, you need to provide the project id and, optionally, configure the client using the `ConfigureClient` delegate.

 The `CreateTopic` option tells the producer to create a topic if it does not exist.
 Creating a topic is a one-time operation, so you can set this option to `false` after the topic is created.
 Often, you would have a separate process that creates topics and subscriptions, so the `CreateTopic` option is set to `false` by default.